mirik12/sharedexpensesbot/README.md

 Monitoring: Implemented for performance monitoring and issue detection.
 CI/CD with GitHub Actions: Enables automated build, testing, and deployment processes.
 Flux or Argo CD: Facilitates continuous delivery and automatic deployment in Kubernetes.

+## Bot Functionality

+1. Registration and Group Creation: User Miroslav can register in the bot and create a new group.
+He can add other participants, such as Natasha, Sasha, Valentina, and Yana, to this group.

+2. Adding Expenses: Miroslav can add expenses through the bot.
+After selecting a command (e.g., /start), a menu is displayed with options, including "Add Expense."
+After entering the expense amount (digits only), the bot asks Miroslav to confirm the amount.
+If the amount is entered correctly, the bot prompts for the expense location (description).
+Information about the expense (name, amount, location, time, date) is stored in the database.

+3. Personal Expense Statistics: Miroslav can view statistics of his personal expenses through the "Personal Expense Statistics" option.
+This includes the total amount spent, graphs or charts showing the change in expenses over time, and more.

+4. Group Expense Statistics: The bot provides the option to view overall expense statistics for the group through the "Group Expense Statistics" option.
+This includes the total group expenditure, distribution of expenses by categories, graphs or charts, and more.

+5. Authentication and Privacy: Each user has their own account, and expense data is private.
+Users can only access their own personal expenses and statistics.

 **Contribution**
 Contributions to the project are welcome!
 If you have any ideas, suggestions, or would like to collaborate, please fork the repository and create a Pull Request with your proposed changes.